timsleeper/fullstack-p1-movie-website/readme.md

 **entertainment_center.py** - Main file that should be run.
 Also contains the list of movies along with pictures and descriptions that are going to be displayed.

-**media.py** file contains the Movie class which we're going to use along the file.
+**media.py** - File contains the Movie class which we're going to use along the file.

-**fresh_tomatoes.py** file will create the .html with our Movie objects
+**fresh_tomatoes.py** - File will create the .html with our Movie objects

 ### Installing and Running